DeanLundie/Fish-Ages/README.md

-# Fish-Ages
-Constructing an Expectation Maximisation Algorithm from scratch and using it to model the ages of fish populations
+# Modelling the Age of Fish Using the EM-Algorithm